Robotics-DAI-FMFI-UK/cu-lIllI/object-detect/README.md

-### Object detection using ZED Mini image and depth map
+## Object detection using ZED Mini image and depth map

 Real-time object detection based on colors and depths.
-Output image contains segments, colored by their average color in the camera image.
+Output image contains segments, shown in their average color from the camera image.

-# Building
+### Building

     mkdir build
     cd build
     cmake ..
     make

-# Running
+### Running

     ./main